EricToCode/nft-marketplace/README.md

 The idea is to use NFTs to authenticate products sold on the platform.
 An additional idea is to use a blockchain (custom or existing such as ethereum platform) to authenticate user access to private data.

-CURRENT PROGRESS:
+CURRENT PROGRESS //remove for prod:

-need to fix switch minting for pokemon card type
+ -- just added console.log for pokemon card minting

 minting feature done
 need to implement buyer offer / seller accept transaction

+.ENV:

 security (or lack of), create .env file with these before running:
 PINATA_API_KEY=f3230847639260b83f3a